 - Identifies impacts of recent trends, such as near-shoring, and their effect on transportation and infrastructure

-- Examines national security policies and their implications for cross-border trade operations
+- Analyzes national security policies and their implications for cross-border trade operations

 Transportation practitioners involved in planning, feasibility studies, consultation and policy for international transportation systems or infrastructure.
 Academic researchers and graduate students in transportation planning, international relations, and trade.
 Transportation public officials such as federal, state, regional, and city managers, policy directors